- Academic skills resources

 Level of study is usually a three-part classification that indicates the difficulty of a (mostly undergraduate) degree over the years of study required.
 Some undergraduate courses include a fourth level of study.
 The study levels guide a student's progression through that degree as follows:

 Level 1 - Introductory units within a discipline.
-They often do not have prerequisites, unless it is a sequential course of study.
+They often do not have prerequisites unless they form part of a sequential course of study.

 Level 2 - Intermediate units or principal areas of study within a discipline.
 They may include prerequisites (in the form of Level 1 units).